-We finish our series on different learning styles and study habits by focusing on kinesthetic learners.
-Not sure if you’re an kinesthetic learner, take this quiz to find out.
-We also have tips for visual learners and auditory learners, or our podcast with lots more tips for kinesthetic learners in law school
+We’re finishing our series on different learning styles and study habits by focusing on kinesthetic learners.
+Not sure if you’re an kinesthetic learner?
+Take this quiz to find out!
+Also check out our strategies for visual learners and auditory learners, or our podcast with lots more tips for kinesthetic learners in law school

 Are you one of those people who cannot sit still in lectures and being forced to sit and read will make you feel as if your head will explode?
 Did you get the best grades in drama or science labs?
 If this describes you, chances are you are a kinesthetic learner.
 This type of learning style comprehends information best through hands-on studying and doing things.

 The law school class environment caters more to the visual and auditory learning styles because of its emphasis on reading case law and outlining information.
 However there are different study techniques you can use to comprehend information in a hands-on way.
 Let’s look at five ways to study that compliment your strength as a kinesthetic learner.

 Building a structure for your notes will help your mind comprehend the information and recognize patterns easily.
 Create flowcharts and graphs in a visual way when you re-write your notes and outline cases.
 For example, use different color Post-it notes to create flowcharts on whiteboards and empty walls.
 The act of creating the flowchart will help you retain the information.

 Kinesthetic learners often have a hard time sitting still for long periods of time.
 If that’s you, make sure you take frequent (but not too lengthy) breaks while studying.
 These quick study breaks will give your mind a chance to renew itself and refocus when you sit down to study again.

 Combine an Activity with Studying